aakb/guidelines/codesniffer.md

   4. Apply and OK

 You should be ready to go.
-Open a Drupal module and make a codeing style error to be sure.
+Open a Drupal module and make a coding style error to be sure.